 Meera is undoubtedly famed Carnatic vocalist, MS Subbulakshmi’s most famous foray onto the silver screen.
 And such was her impact in this telling of the well-known tale of 16th century Rajput Princess, also one of Lord Krishna’s ardent devotees, that to many old-timers, Subbulakshmi is the definitive Meera of all the versions made in India.
 This includes the 1979 Hindi version that starred Hema Malini in the title role and was directed by no less a filmmaker than Gulzar.

 Meera sticks to Subbulakshmi’s strengths and keeping in mind her limited experience as an actress, focuses on her singing instead.
-So instead of concentrating on the dramatic construct of the film, Dungan merely uses the skeleton of plot as an excuse to lead us on to a song sequence whenever possible.
+So Dungan merely uses the skeleton of plot as an excuse to lead us on to a song sequence whenever possible.
 Surprisingly, this actually works pretty well, even if Meera admittedly falls short of an earlier classic devotional film that set the benchmark for such films, Sant Tukaram (1936).
-This is because once the songs come on, Subbulakshmi is in her comfort zone and fine form.
-And of course, she sings divinely.
+This is because once the songs come on, Subbulakshmi is in her comfort zone and in blazing form, singing divinely.
 But that is not to say, Dungan the filmmaker is absent from the proceedings.
 We see enough of his technical flourishes in the story and understand why the film is regarded as one of his best.
 Having come from University of Southern California, where he studied Motion Picture Photography and Production, Dungan had a fine cinematic sense and knew how to represent thoughts and emotions visually rather than depend on the verbal word.
 We see this in several sequences in Meera where Dungan illustrates how important it is in filmmaking to show and not tell.

 Having a stronger instinct for the documentary rather than fiction, Dungan always preferred to film outdoors and on real locations rather than stay bound to the studios as most Indian films were at the time.
 Besides the necessary studio work at Newtone Studios, Meera is filmed at Dwarka and Brindavan, besides Jaipur and Udaipur amongst other locations thus giving it a look and feel that would never have been possible had these bits been filmed on studio sets.
 In fact, the film is shot at many places and temples that have a strong relevance to Meera’s actual life.